 - 1. Configure the Testing Station acting as a host to Check Bit 4 of the OACS field in the Identify Controller Data Structure to determine if the DUT supports the Device Self-test command.
 If Bit 4 is not set to 1, this test is not applicable. - 2.
 Check SANICAP field in the Identify Controller Data Structure.
 If SANICAP is set to 0, this test is not applicable. - 3.
 Check the VER field.
 This test is only applicable if the DUT claims to support NVMe v1.4 or higher. - 4.
 Ensure that no Device Self-test operation is currently in progress by sending Get Log Page with LID=06h to the DUT.
 Check that Current Device Self-Test Operation field in the response is set to 0.
 If the Current Device Self-Test Operation field is not set to 0, wait for the Device Self-Test Operation to complete, and send the Get Log Page with LID=06h again.
 Repeat until the Current Device Self-Test Operation field is 0.. - 5.
 Configure the NVMe Host send a Get Log Page command to LID 06h (Device Self-test). - 6.
 Configure the NVMe Host to send Device Self-test commands with Namespace Test Action set to a valid Namespace ID value, with STC set to 1h (Short device self-test operation). - 7.
 Configure the Testing Station to issue a Sanitize Command for a supported operation type as indicated as supported in the SANICAP field: Overwrite, Block Erase, and Crypto Erase.
 Repeat entire test procedure for each support operation type. - 8.
+Verify that the Sanitize operation completed by performing a Get Log on the Sanitize Status log page Log Identifier 81h and check the Sanitize progress (SPROG) field. - 9.
 Once a command completion is received for the Device Self-test command, send a Get Log Page command to LID 06h (Device Self-test).
 Repeat until the log Page indicates that the DST operation is no longer in progress.